laurylopes/laurylopes.github.io/README.md

 Welcome to my website!

-I am so excited to share with you everything that I know about data analysis. 🧚
+I am excited to share with you everything that I know about data analysis. 🧚